 To understand the contribution of overseas development assistance (ODA) to social protection financing in the region, we draw on the Organisation for Economic Cooperation and Development (OECD) international development statistics databases.

 Specifically, we draw on data from the creditor reporting system (that classifies disbursements by their purpose).
 The analysis uses two definitions of social protection within the classifications of the purpose of expenditure (both narrow and broad).
-These definitions are descrtibed in Annex 2.
-It should be noted that Cook Islands is not included in this
+These definitions are described in Annex 2.
+It should be noted that Cook Islands is not included in this analysis as it is no longer eligible for ODA since it has high-income country status (New Zealand Foreign Affairs and Trade, 2024).

-&lt;sup>3 The IMF government finance statistics framework does not consider provident funds as social security funds as 'for each contributor segregated assets exist and it is not foreseen for government to be able to alter the benefits.'
+3 The IMF government finance statistics framework does not consider provident funds as social security funds as 'for each contributor segregated assets exist and it is not foreseen for government to be able to alter the benefits.'
 Instead, resident provident funds are defined as public financial cooperations whose expenditure is not a component of general government expenditure (IMF, 2014, p.
 37).

-&lt;sup>4 Within the Classification of the Functions of Government, labour market programs are included under general labour affairs (70412) and scholarships under education (709).
+4 Within the Classification of the Functions of Government, labour market programs are included under general labour affairs (70412) and scholarships under education (709).
 School feeding is a borderline case, mainly depending on the targeting approach used but this is considered as falling under education (709) here for simplicity.